bendiksolheim/magic-mirror/README.md

 MagicMirror² seems to be easy enough, and give a good result.
 There also exists a ton of modules.

 ## Log

+### 14.02.2021

+Hardly a session, but I spent some time looking for a display.
+After a lot of thinking, I want a small display that can use the Raspberry PI as a power source.
+Several exists, but most of them are touchscreens.
+Which would be a complete waste.

+I will probably order https://shop.pimoroni.com/products/hdmi-8-lcd-screen-kit-1024x768 – an 8 inch display powered by USB.
+It also has a decent resolution – more than enough to display some text.

 ### 11.02.2021